 Great Pyrenees Adults

 While traditional agricultural societies teamed shepherds with their dogs and the dogs lived in close proximity with their owners, as ranching in the U.S. became bigger and more industrialized, these dogs have often been over-bred.
-This leads them to be unsocialized, underfed and neglected on large farms or with backyard breeders.
-They often come into rescue as adults in terrible shape, and no longer able to do their former job.
-The vast majority of our rescues are adopted as companion dogs who are happiest when guarding their human family and other household pets.
+This leads them to be unsocialized, underfed and neglected on large farms, with backyard breeders, or abandoned in the fields.
+The lack of regulations on backyard breeders, availability of affordable services, and spay & neuter laws across the U.S. continues to be a contributing factor to the over-population of these dogs.
+They often come into rescue as adults in terrible shape, pregnant, shut down, and in some cases, abused, exhibiting stress responses, fear, and other challenging behaviors .
+Our goal is to adopt dogs who thrive in their environment while guarding their human family, other family pets, and livestock.

-In order to ensure that the Great Pyrenees in our care are given the best chance at success with their adoptive families, we have some guidelines that we require for all of our adoptive homes.
+In order to ensure that the Great Pyrenees and other livestock guardian breed dogs in our care are given the best chance at success with their adoptive families, we have some guidelines that we require for all of our adoptive homes.

 * All current pets in adoptive home must be spayed/neutered and up to date on vaccinations.